-*The following data is from 2016 and is based on Federal amounts.
-These amounts may increase in 2017.
+*The following data is from 2017 and is based on Federal amounts.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.

 - *Qualified Medicare Beneficiaries (QMBs): The state pays all Medicare Part B premiums and Medicare Part A and Part B copayments and deductibles for individuals with a monthly income under $1,010 and couples with a combined income under $1,355 per month.